CBSE

 CBSE Grade Points Table

-Here’s the complete CBSE grading scale that maps letter grades to grade points and mark ranges:
+Here’s the complete CBSE grading scale that maps letter grades to grade points and converts CGPA into marks:

 | Grade | Grade Points (GP) | Marks Range | % (Indicative) |